LANY-web-architecture-and-patterns/session04-samples/observer-example.md

-Sure!
+# Observer Pattern Example

 Let's create a simple web-based notification system using the Observer pattern.

 In this example, when a new notification is posted via the input field, all registered devices (observers) will be updated with the new notification.